elixircasually/what-not-to-do-in-meetup/README.md

 Here we talk about our experiments that have bad result.
 But please bare in mind that the result might be different depending on context, so use it with care.

-If you want to know about our mistakes, check out [what-to-do-in-meetup](https://github.com/elixircasually/what-to-do-in-meetup)
+If you want to know about our success stories, check out [what-to-do-in-meetup](https://github.com/elixircasually/what-to-do-in-meetup)

 ---